 The Allianz Technology Trust’s NAV returned 12.9% in April, outperforming the Dow Jones World Technology Index return of 11.8%.
 During the month, stock selection contributed to relative performance, while industry allocation detracted.
 For the year to date period, the Trust’s NAV returned 11.3% and significantly outperformed the benchmark return of 4.6%.

-Other top active contributors included an underweight position in Apple, an overweight position in Netflix, and not owning Intel.
+Other top active contributors included overweight positions in Tesla and Okta and an underweight position in Alibaba

-Other top active detractors included not owning Tencent or Alibaba and an overweight position in Snap.
+Other top active detractors included overweight positions in Take-Two Interactive and RingCentral and an underweight position in Facebook.

 We continue to believe the technology sector can provide some of the best absolute and relative return opportunities in the equity markets – especially for bottom-up stock pickers.